 4. Ajanta Caves (Maharashtra) –

 Located in the Aurangabad district of Maharashtra.
-The caves of Ajanta are home to some of the most magnificent masterpiece of Ancient Indian Art.
+The caves of Ajanta are home to some of the most magnificent masterpieces of Ancient Indian Art.

 Ajanta caves were built from 2nd century BCE to about 480 CE